112 Lincoln Street – Basement

 - This unit is approx. 1650 S/f

-- A very noticeable garage door (where the dry cleaner used to be) is at the stop sign on Pelham Street.
+- A very noticeable garage door with Ace Garage Storage (where the dry cleaner used to be) is at the stop sign on Pelham Street.

 - Can’t miss location at entrance to Historic District.

 Tenant would only be responsible for all utilities consumed by this location.
 It has its own electrical meter and can share oil heat with others if desired.